xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractenumvaluetype/initializer.md

+Optional initialiser expression for the enumeration value.

 ## Signature

 ```typescript
 initializer?: InitializerDataModel | undefined;
 ```

+## Remarks

+Contains the explicit value assignment expression when the enumeration value is explicitly initialised in the source code.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>